 STEP 2: Sift together the flour, cocoa powder, cornstarch and salt.

-STEP 3: In a bowl, with an electric hand mixer, whisk together the eggs and granulated sugar until light and fluffy for 4 min.
+STEP 3: In a medium bowl, with an electric hand mixer, whisk together the eggs and granulated sugar until light and fluffy for 4 min.
 Add the melted butter and chocolate and vanilla extract into the batter and mix until combined.

 STEP 4: Add flour mixture to the batter and on the lowest setting gently mix it together until combined.
 Scrape down the sides of the bowl with a spatula and add additional chocolate chips, saving a few for the top.
 Gently fold them in until combined.